A technical report on hitting times, mixing and cutoff: Introduction

 \begin{remark} It was shown in \cite{chen2013comparison} that a sequence of finite continuous-time Markov chains exhibits a cutoff iff $t_{L}^{(n)}(\epsilon)-t_{L}^{(n)}(1-\epsilon)=o(t_{L}^{(n)}(1/4)) $, where $t_{L}^{(n)}(\eps)$ is the $\eps$-mixing-time of the associated lazy chain.
 They also showed that the same holds for a sequence of fixed initial distributions.
-Hence in part (i) of Theorem \ref{thm: cutoffandsetsworstinexpectation} and of Corollary \ref{cor: transitive} we could have considered the lazy version of the chain, rather than its continuous-time version. \end{remark} The main ingredient in the proof of Theorem \ref{thm: cutoffandsetsworstinexpectation} is the following proposition \begin{proposition} Let $(\Omega,P,\pi)$ be a finite irreducible reversible Markov chain.
+Hence in part (i) of Theorem \ref{thm: cutoffandsetsworstinexpectation} and of Corollary \ref{cor: transitive} we could have considered the lazy version of the chain, rather than its continuous-time version. \end{remark} Recall that the relaxation-time $\rel$ of $P$ is defined to be the inverse of the smallest non-zero eigenvalue of $I-\half(P+P^*)$.
+The main ingredient in the proof of Theorem \ref{thm: cutoffandsetsworstinexpectation} is the following proposition.\begin{proposition} Let $(\Omega,P,\pi)$ be a finite irreducible reversible Markov chain.
 Let $\mu \in \PP(\Omega)$.
-Let $0 < \eps \le 1/2$.
+Let $0 < \alpha, \eps < 1$ and let $0<\delta \leq \min \{ \eps,1-\epsilon,1-\alpha\} $.
 Then